 The detail that first drew me into this design is definitely the distinctive leg on the R (see also the K).
 It’s not brazenly expressive like the R in Map Roman, the other true titling face I’ve done for the club.
 It kinda just dangles off that flattened, high-waisted bowl, but it manages to do so with a measure of confidence and restraint.

 This established the guiding principle for this typeface: it’s okay to do weird things, but do them with restraint.
 The C and G have subtle but distinctive underbites, and the bottom of the S gets far larger than the top.
 I also took the liberty to add details that were nowhere to be found in the source material: for example, the high-waisted N, the looped 2, the asymmetrical Y, and the overlapping vertices on the A and V.

 To give Pomfret a little extra edge, I pumped up thick/thin contrast to point that the forms are extremely brittle.
 I would consider adding lower-contrast versions later, but for now this typeface is really only suited for large sizes.

 And while most titling caps call for a bit of letterspacing to underscore their monumentality, Goodhue’s lettering was surprisingly tightly-packed.
 I followed this approach in the font, which was pretty easy to do thanks to those short, stubby serifs.
 To cluster the letters together even more, I even added 175+ ligatures; many are implemented by default, but some of the fancier ones are available through the Discretionary Ligatures feature.

-And perhaps most importantly, this is the first typeface I’ve ever created where the W is literally just two copy/pasted V’s.
-I don’t know why, but I’m really proud of this life hack.
+And perhaps most importantly, this is the first typeface I’ve ever created where the W is literally two V’s copy/pasted.
+I don’t know why, but I’m really proud of this little lifehack.